1909

 Vanderbilt’s alma mater, aside from being played at Commencement and Reunion, is tied into the athletic fans’ experience of football and basketball games.
 While most students do not know all the words, everyone knows at least three.
 “The Third Down Cheer,” as it is sometimes called, is the first line of the second stanza of the alma mater played instrumentally followed by the next lyric—“CONQUER AND PREVAIL”—yelled loudly.

 Vanderbilt’s most famous fight song is “Dynamite,” written by Francis Craig, BA 1924.
 Craig, who was a well-known band leader in the 1930s and ’40s, was responsible for launching the careers of Dinah Shore, BA’38, Snooky Lanson and Phil Harris.
-He wrote “Dynamite” in 1941.
-According to the January–February 1947 issue of the Alumnus, the song took off at the time of the Tennessee–Vanderbilt game in 1941.
-Fred Waring and his orchestra played the song on a national hook-up the night before the game, and at halftime the next day, Craig himself directed the Vanderbilt band in the local première of the song.
+Francis Craig wrote “Dynamite” in the week of the Nov.
+12, 1938, Vanderbilt-Tennessee game, and he and his orchestra played the song on a national hook-up the night before the game.
+At halftime the next day, Craig himself directed the Vanderbilt band in the local premiere of the song.

-It is still Vanderbilt’s primary fight song, although there are two others: “Cheer for Old Vandy,” written in 1953 by Class of 1924 alumnus Joe Landess as a gift to Vanderbilt upon his son Tom’s graduation, and the more recent “Spirit of Gold” composed by the former assistant director of bands, Joe Laird.
+While “Dynamite” is still Vanderbilt’s primary fight song, there are two others: “Cheer for Old Vandy,” written in 1953 by Class of 1924 alumnus Joe Landess as a gift to Vanderbilt upon his son Tom’s graduation, and the more recent “Spirit of Gold” composed by the former assistant director of bands, Joe Laird.